 default: Sort columns/values according to their position in the source data.
 For example, assuming the data came from the same CSV shown above, "Sex" would be before "Age", and "Male" would be before "Female".

-sorting is not specified, Open SDG assumes that you want "alphabetical".
+sorting is not specified, Open SDG assumes that you want "default".

 If you require more direct control over the sorting of your data columns/values, see the

 Optional: If you need direct control of the sorting and/or validation of your data column/values, you can maintain individual "data schema" for selected indicators.
 Note that if this is omitted, all indicators will have an "inferred" data schema.
 So this setting is rarely used -- typically only in cases where you are not happy with the inferred data schema (such as if you are not happy with the order of the disaggregation controls in Open SDG).